-The Gallery of Gardens is a series of seven connected gardens being developed as a key area for functions, events and recreation on the Events Terrace.
-It is an important part of the Arboretum's master plan and vision.
+The Gallery of Gardens is a mosaic of seven unique gardens being developed as a key area for functions, events and recreation on the Events Terrace at the National Arboretum Canberra.
+It is an integral part of the Arboretum's master plan and vision.

 Each garden has a unique design with a variety of trees, plants and landscape features.
 The features include a labyrinth, reflective pond, sculpture, stone walls and welcoming spaces for people to sit and enjoy the inspiring surrounds.

 Avenues of trees have been planted along the roads and walkways to create an ever changing setting across the seasons.

 The Gallery of Gardens has been created through the generous donations and fundraising efforts of many individuals and organisations.